 What is Zero Depreciation Bike Insurance?

 You must be aware of the fact that your bike is a depreciable item.
 Depreciation refers to the reduction in your bike’s market value over time.
 As time passes, the valuation of your bike drops.
-Under an comprehensive bike insurance plan, your insurance provider will only compensate a maximum of your bike’s IDV (Insured Declared Value)
+Under a comprehensive bike insurance plan, your insurance provider will only compensate a maximum of your bike’s IDV (Insured Declared Value)

 Usually, in the case of claims, the insurer takes into consideration the depreciation of the insured car.
 This results in a mismatch between the actual claim amount and the compensated amount.
-Choosing a Zero Depreciation Add-on Cover guarantees that the claim amount will be received in full without any depreciation.
+Choosing a zero depreciation add-on Cover guarantees that the claim amount will be received in full without any depreciation.